 MOTHER TODDLER PROGRAM

 When a child has a particular disability, in most cases the parents are unaware of the illness and lack the knowledge that’s needed to rehabilitate the child.
-As per studies, the major development of a child happens between the ages of 0 – 7 years and we at Muskan strive to bring in that development through the various Sensory activities and Concept based activities that are provided in the mother toddler and early intervention programmes which helps develop the child’s concept and their overall development too.
+As per studies, the major development of a child happens between the ages of 0 – 7 years and we at Muskan strive to bring in that development through the various sensory activities and concept based activities that are provided in the Mother Toddler and Early Intervention programme which helps develop the child’s concept and their overall development too.

 Thus, this programme educates the parent to help their children to reach the normal development stage and it also empowers them along with developing the child.

 For the overall development of the child, therapies are equally important.
 The apt therapy is selected and complemented with special education.
 Keeping the child’s age in mind, he or she is enrolled in an early intervention program or the special education program.Based on the needs of the child the following therapies are offered at Muskan:

 It’s a unique approach based on the principles of plasticity of the brain and the age appropriate vision development process.
 It involves three steps namely; vision stimulation, visual efficiency and vision utilization.
 Thus, the residual vision of the person is enhanced by undergoing this tailor made rehabilitation program.